peculiaruc/peculiaruc.github.io/README.md

 ##### Profile: Experienced Software Engineer with a versatile background in software development, Project management, Program Management and Community management with a proven track record of leading cross-functional teams, driving innovation, and contributing to open-source projects.

 Android Developer with experience in modern development practices and writing clean, maintainable, and readable codes.
 I strongly desire to help others solve their problems and love to mentor people who share my passion for the platform.
-A team player who gets along exceptionally well with others.
+Team player who gets along exceptionally well with others.
 A community builder.

 ## Open Source Contributions